Jelly-RDF/jelly-rdf.github.io/docs/user-guide.md

     There are many, many ways in which streams of RDF data can be used – there are different use cases, network protocols, QoS settings, ordering guarantees, stream semantics, etc. One stream is also often viewed from different perspectives by the different actors producing and consuming it.
 Picking and enforcing specific semantics for stream frames would hopelessly overcomplicate the protocol and make it less useful in some use cases.

     Jelly does have a system of **logical stream types** based on the RDF Stream Taxonomy ([RDF-STaX](https://w3id.org/stax)), which can be used to suggest how the stream should be interpreted.
 However, these are just suggestions – you can interpret the stream however you like.

-!!! example "I don't really want to code in Java, is there something easier I could use to try out Jelly?"

-    As a matter of fact, there is! `jelly-cli` is a simple CLI tool that allows you to access all the most important functionalities of Jelly.
-That includes translating RDF to and from Jelly, as well as validating and inspecting existing Jelly files.
-You can find the binaries and examples needed on [GitHub](https://github.com/Jelly-RDF/cli).

-!!! example "Do you have any example Jelly files to experiment with?"

-    Yes!
-Go check out the **[Use cases page](use-cases.md#example-datasets-in-the-jelly-format)** where we list links to example datasets in the Jelly format.

-    The easiest way to read them is to use the [Jelly-JVM plugin for Apache Jena or RDF4J]({{ jvm_link('getting-started-plugins') }}).
-You can use to quickly add Jelly support to, for example, Apache Jena Fuseki and load the file just like any other RDF file.

 ### Stream types